 Fill and Sand

-Before applying your touch up paint, it’s a good idea to check if there are any holes that need to be patched.
-You can use a nail filler to fill in any holes you want to paint over.
-After filling the hole with the nail filler, let it dry and sand the surface to make sure it’s smooth.
+Before applying your touch-up paint, it’s a good idea to check if there are any holes that need to be patched.
+You can use a putty knife to spread filler across any holes you want to paint over.
+After filling the hole, let it dry, and then use a sander to smooth the area. be sure to clear away any residual dust from sanding, then you’re ready to paint.

 Let the Paint Dry